 After receiving verbal confirmation, the next step is setting up an interview.

 The best option is to meet face-to-face either in the office or at lunch.
 But since the hiring in the post-pandemic world changed the rules, the candidate might choose to have the interview through video software.

 No matter the way, this is the chance for the hiring manager to convince the candidate to snap up the offer.
 Conveying how thrilled they are to be extending the offer to them will make the candidate more prone to accept.

 An emphasis on why they are the best candidate and how they’ll fit into the company will significantly increase the chances.
 The recruiter should discuss everything included in the offer with the candidate at this stage.

 The Candidate's Reply

-In the third scenario, you can still learn a lot.
-Ask the candidate why they said no. A straight up no doesn’t leave a lot of room for negotiation, but you might improve your practices for the next hire.
+However, even though a recruiter loses their preferred candidate in this case, there are still some valuable lessons they can learn by asking the candidate why they said no. A straight-up no doesn’t leave much room for negotiation, but it might help them improve their practices for the next hire.

 On a Final Note